GTN-Quebec/lom2mlr/rationale.md

     :::n3
     <urn:uuid:10000000-0000-0000-0000-000000000000> a mlr1:RC0002.
     <urn:uuid:10000000-0000-0000-0000-000000000001> a oa:Annotation;
-        mlr5:DES0200 "Use this resource for group activities."@eng;
+        oa:hasBody "Use this resource for group activities."@eng;
         oa:hasTarget <urn:uuid:10000000-0000-0000-0000-000000000000>.